aka: Powered By Virginity

 - Subverted in Legends From Darkwood.
 The main character, Raynd, remains a virgin for the purpose of hunting unicorns and selling their delicious meat at a premium.

-- In the French comics series "Epic of Knights Dragons" (la geste des chevaliers dragons).
-In that world, dragons turn any creatures that get close to them into a crazy monster.
+- In the French comics series "Epic of the Dragon Knights" (la geste des chevaliers dragons).
+In that world, dragons turn any creature that gets close to them into a crazy monster.
 The only people not affected by this evil power are virgin women.
-So, the knights' order specially set for killing dragons is only female, with virgins Action Girl.
+So, the knights' order specially set up to kill dragons is only female, with Action Girl virgins.

 - Lampshaded in Top 10: The Forty-Niners, where an officer is grousing about how the whole thing is just a ploy by the heroines.